 The Data Access Java plug-in can be invoked directly from Oracle Identity Management, including the Provisioning Console and command-line LDAP tools.
 For this reason, applications that can be provisioned with the Data Access Java plug-in are provisioned synchronously; no separate provisioning event needs to be sent to the application from the Oracle Directory Integration Platform.
 The Data Access Java plug-in returns either SUCCESS or FAILURE to the Oracle Directory Integration Platform.
-If an execution status of SUCCESS is returned for the Data Access Java plug-in, then a provisioning status is also returned, which is recorded in the user's provisioning status attribute in Oracle Internet Directory for the specific provisioning-integrated application.
-If the status of FAILURE is returned for new user provisioning requests, then the user's provisioning status is assigned a value of PROVISIONING_FAILURE.
+If an execution status of SUCCESS is returned for the Data Access Java plug-in, then a provisioning status is also returned, which is recorded in the user's provisioning status attribute in Oracle Internet Directory for the specific provisioning requests, then the user's provisioning status is assigned a value of PROVISIONING_FAILURE.
 See "Provisioning Status in Oracle Internet Directory" on page 12-10 for a list of provisioning statuses.